How did your last project go?

 - How can we improve our internal communication?

 Subjective: With subjective questions, you’re aiming to achieve a better understanding of individual team members’ perspectives.
-These emphasize how it felt to work on the project and can be a useful indicator of any imminent burnout problems.
+These emphasize how it felt to work on the project and can be a helpful indicator of any imminent burnout problems.

 - How was your experience of dealing with the client?